30 Funniest Awards Speech Acceptance Punchlines

 Tina Fey calls out Alec Baldwin.

-While accepting the Mark Twain Prize for American Humor in 2010, Tiny Fey was killing it.
+While accepting the Mark Twain Prize for American Humor in 2010, Tiny Fey was killing it with one of the most famous funny speeches to date.
 It’s also important to note that the 30 Rock star was only the third woman to receive this prize—which she gladly brought up to gently remind the crowd just how far women had yet to go in the industry.
 The best part of the speech came when Fey thanked Alec Baldwin.

 Punchline: “I want to thank Alec Baldwin for not coming tonight.
 I already have a reputation as a liberal media lunatic.
 I don’t need that guy following me around.”